wcarc-on/wcarc-site/presentations/00_va3nfasemipsycho.md

 73, Tom (VA3NFA) Kanata, Ontario

 Editor's Note: This is Tom's set up for operating while in motion.
 Good job Tom!
-Tom's stationary set up inclues a taller mast and all horizontal yagis.
+Tom's stationary set up includes a taller mast and all horizontal yagis.